parasoft/parasoft-demo-app/README.md

 | defense       | Used to store the data about defense industry.       |
 | aerospace     | Used to store the data about aerospace industry.     |

-* User relevant tables in global database
+* User-relevant tables in the global database

 | Table name             | Description                              |
 |------------------------|------------------------------------------|
 | TBL_USER               | Used to store the user data.             |
 | TBL_ROLE               | Used to store the role data.             |

-* User relevant tables in industry database
+* User-relevant tables in the industry databases

 | Table name         | Description                                 |
 |--------------------|---------------------------------------------|